 Led by a team of experts, you'll master calculation skills and techniques used in professional accounting practice.
 You'll also learn how to use specialised accounting software like Xero.
 Practical assignments will help you take the theory you learn into the real world.

-Through our excellent relationships with local employers, you get opportunities to apply for internships or work experience days.
-You also benefit from listening to numerous guest lectures from practising accountants and other professional specialists.
+Through our excellent relationships with employers, you'll be able to apply for internships or work experience.
+You’ll also hear from guest speakers including practicing local accountants and other specialists.

 Upon successfully completing the requirements you'll receive the award of:

 Part-time study available

 |Indicative Fees||$5,768 per year for domestic students View full fees information|